Diamond battery: Prototypes

-Currently, no known prototype uses 14C as its source.
-There are, however, some prototypes that use nickel-63 (63Ni) as their source with diamond non-electrolytes/semiconductors for energy conversion, which are seen as a stepping stone to a possible 14C diamond battery prototype.
+Early prototypes use nickel-63 (63Ni) as their source with diamond non-electrolytes/semiconductors for energy conversion, which are seen as a stepping stone to a 14C diamond battery prototype.

 University of Bristol prototype

 In 2016, researchers from the University of Bristol claimed to have constructed one of those 63Ni prototypes.

-From their FAQ, the estimated power of a small C-14 cell is 15 J/day for thousands of years.
+From their Frequently Asked Questions (FAQ document), the estimated power of a small C-14 cell is 15 J/day for thousands of years.
 (For reference, a AA battery of the same size has about 10 kJ total, which is equivalent to 15 J/day for just 2 years.)
-They note it is not possible to directly replace a AA battery with this technology, because a AA battery can produce bursts of much higher power as well.
+They note it is not possible to directly replace an AA battery with this technology, because an AA battery can produce bursts of much higher power as well.
 Instead, the diamond battery is aimed at applications where a low discharge rate over a long period of time is required, such as space exploration, medical devices, seabed communications, microelectronics, etc.

 Moscow Institute of Physics and Technology prototype

 In 2018, researchers from the Moscow Institute of Physics and Technology (MIPT), the Technological Institute for Superhard and Novel Carbon Materials (TISNCM), and the National University of Science and Technology (MISIS) announced a prototype using 2-micron thick layers of 63Ni foil sandwiched between 200 10-micron diamond converters.
-It produced a power output of about 1 μW at for power density of 10 μW/cm3.
-At those values, its energy density would be approximately 3.3 Wh/g over its 100 year half-life, about 10 times that of conventional electrochemical batteries.
-This research was published in April of 2018 in the Diamond and Related Materials journal.
+It produced a power output of about 1 μW at a power density of 10 μW/cm3.
+At those values, its energy density would be approximately 3.3 Wh/g over its 100-year half-life, about 10 times that of conventional electrochemical batteries.
+This research was published in April 2018 in the Diamond and Related Materials journal.

+University of Bristol 14C Battery

+In December 2024, the University of Bristol announced that they had successfully created a battery using 14C.
+The battery functions in a way similar to a photocell, but capturing electrons instead of light within the diamond.